 College graduates entering adulthood and starting careers are handling significant levels of student debt.

 The average student loan balance among millennials — people born between 1981 and 1996 — was $34,504 at the beginning of 2019, according to a survey by credit reporting agency Experian.
+Due to the ongoing pandemic, there has been some relief for certain kinds of student debt.
+But such relief will end and graduates will have to establish repayment strategies.

-This kind of college debt is burdensome, but not impossible to manage.
-Given the right guidance and approach to budgeting and financial planning, you can take steps to reach your financial goals .
 It starts with figuring out where your student loans stand in relation to your overall debt load and coming up with a plan for repayment.
 This includes educating yourself on savings and investment options.

 Know your finances

 Everyone should start with setting a budget.
 It’s an essential guide to figuring how much money should go toward necessities versus discretionary items.
-(Related: How to set up a budget )
+(Related: How to set up a budget)

 After you've budgeted day-to-day expenses, consider stashing away three to six months’ worth of expenses in cash in an emergency fund, such as a savings account.